The

 The right outer join syntax is as follows:

-RIGHT JOIN Table2
+RIGHT OUTER JOIN table2

-ON Table1.matching_column = Table2.matching_column;
+ON table1.column_name = table2.column_name;

-SQL Right Join Example:
+Example: SQL Right Join

 SELECT emp.Id, emp.Name, emp.Gender, emp.Salary, dept.Id, dept.Department